jake-g00dwin/WCH_Footprints_and_Symbols/README.md

 - [ ] CH591F
 - [ ] CH591D

+**CH32XXX:**

+**USB ICs:**

 ## Organization

 ## Contributing

 Make a PR if you want to help out.
+If you have a specific chip you want added feel free to make a github issue for it as well.

 ## Liscense